CamdenTadhg/TBRead/Planning/Project Plan.md

         ## append notes to existing notes information (DONE)
 ## 18 Implement schedule books functionality
     ## set post days based on user profile
-        ## set posting schedule button
-        ## pop-up? with form for last post date, frequency, day of the week.
+        ## javascript to send the data via axios
-        ## add recurring event to the calendar for post days
+        ## route to add recurring event to the calendar for post days
+            ## find current posting day event
+            ## delete rest of current posting day event
+            ## add new recurring posting day event
     ## set calendar days as work or off based on a set schedule
         ## set work schedule button
         ## pop-up with form to set work days
         ## add recurring events to the calendar for work days and off days
-    ## set calendar days as work or off based on click
+    ## set calendar days as work or off based on a less regular schedule
-        ## add second tab to pop-up for setting work days up to one month in advance
+        ## add second tab to pop-up for setting individual days to work or off
         ## add events to the calendar for work days and off days
     ## schedule a book individually
         ## autosuggest search field